Dental Implants Edison, NJ

 Tooth implants rely on osseointegration to create a stable connection between a titanium implant and the jawbone.
 During osseointegration, the bone grows into direct contact with the implant, holding it firmly in place.
 Below you will find a brief overview of the treatment process provided by Gentle Dental’s Edison, NJ office:

 - Consultation – This includes a full oral exam, medical history, x-rays and a CT scan.
-This information is used to determine if you are a good candidate for dental implants as well as what size and shape of implant to use.
+This information is used to determine if you are a good candidate for dental implants as well as what size and shape of the implant to use.

 - Preparation – If you have a tooth root in place, this is removed.
 The gum is opened slightly to expose the jawbone.